Institute for Mountain Research

 - Promoting and distributing high-quality interdisciplinary research related to mountain landscapes to contribute to more informed and collaborative policy and outreach efforts

 - Fostering partnerships with mountain communities, businesses, educational programs, and organizations so that together we might learn to think like a mountain.

 For more information, research, reports, and updates on institute activities, please feel free to visit the institute's blog, The Mountain Commons.

 Meet the Directors

 Jeff is a native of upstate New York and is never going back.
 After serving as an antisubmarine warfare officer in the U.S. Navy, he earned his PhD in History at the University of Utah.
 His research interests include environmental, western, cultural, and Utah history.
 He began teaching at Westminster in 1995.
 He lives with his wife on the bank of Gordon Creek at the foot of Strawberry peak.
 They share the house with a dog, cats, and a parrot.

 Brent grew up in the shadow of the Rocky Mountains but didn't really discover a love for the mountains until he spent a year and a half volunteering at a retreat center deep in the North Cascades.
 Since then he's spent time exploring the Rockies, the Adirondacks, the Central Cascades, the Southern Ghats, the Pyrenees, the Scottish Highlands, and his home mountains, the Wasatch.
 His research interests include political ecology, resource geography, environmental history, and cultural landscapes.
 When he's not teaching, reading, or writing, he's likely to be taking photos or exploring the world on a bike or a snowboard.

-The Mountain Stories Podcast shares the stories of people who live, work, and play in the mountains.
+Presented by the Institute for Mountain Research at Westminster College, the Mountain Story Podcast will share the stories of people who live, work, and play in the mountains.